HumpityDumpityDumber/.scripts/README.md

 **libpw** is a nushell module imported with `use libpw`.
 This module has functions for fetching a pixiv access key, fetching bookmarks with the #wallpaper tag on pixiv, and randomly selecting one of those wallpapers. **pixiv-wallpaper** is a shell script that uses libpw to pick and set a wallpaper (using swww) from pixiv.
 Finally, **auto-pw** is a shell script which loops every 30 minutes to run pixiv-wallpaper.

-TODO:
-- add functionality for adding local wallpapers to the list
-- add a id blacklist (mostly for multipage works where one should be ignored)
-- maybe? switch from random every time to a cached queue

 ## protoner

 `create` a proton prefix with a protonge version, `install` a game with a prefix, `run` a game with a prefix, and `add` a game to lutris.